nais/api/README.md

 We have a set of fake clients, and stubs, that can be used for local development.
 One of the clients is a fake Kubernetes client that read data from `data/k8s`.
 You can read more about how the fake clients works in the [data/k8s/README.md](data/k8s/README.md) file.

+## Integration tests

+We are using [tester](https://github.com/nais/tester) for integration tests.
+These tests are written in Lua and can be found in the `integration_tests` directory.

+A spec file is generated to support auto-completion using the Lua language server.

+When running `make test` the integration tests will be run as part of the test suite.
+If you only want to run the integration tests, and get information about coverage, you can run `make integration-test`.

+To run the integration tests in watch mode, run `make integration_test_ui`.
+This will start a web server on `localhost:9876` where you can see the test results.
+They will be re-run every time you save a `.lua` file.

 ## Architecture